 Bad Hop Ground Ball

-Your body position is at the right angle or in the proper position on the field.
-But, unfortunately, the ground ball gets an unexpected and sudden bounce that changes its direction.
+Your body position might be at the perfect angle, but unfortunately, the ground ball can get an unexpected and sudden bounce that changes its direction.
+This unexpected bouncy ground ball is called a bad hop.

-When you are learning to field ground balls, you must keep the fact of bad hops in mind so that you can be ready for an unexpected bounce.
+When you are learning to field ground balls, you must keep the reality of bad hops in mind so you are never caught off-guard.

 How to Field a Ground Ball?- The Techniques